 C. Process for Requesting an ESA on Campus

-- Utilizing the existing process for requesting accommodations through the Office of Student Accessibility Services, submit documentation (above) in addition to (1) proof of license and current vaccination (as applicable) and (2) completed ESA Emergency Contact Form.
+- Utilizing the existing process for requesting accommodations through the Office of Student Accessibility Services, submit documentation (above) in addition to (1) proof of license and current vaccination (as applicable) and (2) completed ESA Emergency Contact Forms for two contacts.
+Note: In the event of a mental health or medical incapacitation, the emergency contact will be made aware of the need for removal and care for the animal.

 By submitting an ESA request, the student gives permission to the University to verify any information and documentation submitted in support of the request.